Rare Dinosaur Skeleton Belonging To An Unknown Species Sold Off At Paris Auction For More Than $2 Million

 Standing 9 feet tall and measuring 30 feet in length, this never-before-seen dinosaur skeleton — the “only one of its species,” notes Mickeler — was initially mistaken for an allosaurus, a large carnivorous dinosaur that walked on two legs and thrived during the late Jurassic.

-The newly-sold dinosaur skeleton was discovered in Wyoming in 2013.
+The newly sold dinosaur skeleton was discovered in Wyoming in 2013.
 Unearthed from the Morrison Formation site, the specimen is largely intact and has 150 bones, tipping the scale at around 1,760 pounds.

 As Mickeler points out, the find is truly spectacular, as dinosaur skeletons in such a nearly complete state seldom turn up in most paleontological discoveries.